 Why wasn’t it called the InterStellar Files System or even the InterGalactic File System?
 Perhaps its designers lacked ambition.

 The IPFS is also a postal system, but it is not centralized around a group of root servers like the HTTP protocol.
 The goal in the design of IPFS, which is a child of blockchain technology, was to create a peer-to-peer file system that worked after the fashion of BitTorrent, the file streaming service that is frequently used to download and share videos and music.

 IPFS separates the act of seeking information from the act of retrieving it.
 It does so through the magic of content addressing.

 Content addressing is a math trick where you apply a hashing algorithm to some content (such as a web page) and it generates a unique key that acts as its address.
-To cut a long story short, (click here if you want a long story) you provide the network with that address and a server that holds the information sends it to you.
+To cut a long story short, you provide the network with that address, and a server that holds the information sends it to you.

 IPFS has lots of advantages over HTTP.
 Here’s a list:

 - It is more secure (and SSL is no longer required).

 - It keeps all the versions of a file, as well as the file.